nrwl/nx/.github/ISSUE_TEMPLATE.md

 Please provide any relevant information about your setup:

 - version of Nx used
-- version of Angular CLI used
-- `angular.json` configuration
-- version of Angular DevKit used
 - 3rd-party libraries and their versions
 - and most importantly - a use-case that fails